-June 1 - July 1, 2020
+July 1 - August 1, 2020

 All school instructors and participants must agree to comply with this new protocol until further notice from the CMC State Office.
-The CMC Education Department will review classes and has the right to cancel a class from the calendar based on a breach of CMC protocol.
+The CMC Education Department has the right to cancel a class from the calendar based on a breach of CMC protocol.
 This protocol is subject to change as we monitor the situation surrounding COVID-19 and new information from expert sources becomes available.